I'm going to have to do one more thing to find out.

 The course of decency and democracy will win.

-Now, Wilkins, who visited the uh the um the Sun, which is the newspaper here for an editorial board meeting this past week is very astute and articulate.
+Now, Wilkins, who visited The Sun, which is the newspaper here, for an editorial board meeting this past week, is very astute and articulate.

-He spent 25 years in the South Carolina House of Representatives, eleven of them as speaker.
+He spent 25 years in the South Carolina House of Representatives, 11 of them as Speaker.

 It's very much like his boss back in the White House.

-As noted by Sun columnist Salem Mansoor, the best commentator by far in Canada and uh on the Middle East in Islamic terrorism, Michael Novak, the noted Roman Catholic theologian and philosopher, recently described Bush as the bravest president for staying firm in confronting the contemporary barbarians despite the venom of his peers.
+As noted by Sun columnist Salim Mansoor, the best commentator by far in Canada and on the Middle East and Islamic terrorism, Michael Novak, the noted Roman Catholic theologian and philosopher, recently described Bush as the bravest president for staying firm and confronting the contemporary barbarians despite the venom of his peers.

-The 9-11 attacks in the World Trade Center towers in the Pentagon, when Bush had been in the White House little more than one year changed the entire direction of a president.
+The 9-11 attacks in the World Trade Center towers and the Pentagon, when Bush had been in the White House little more than one year, changed the entire direction of a president.

 You just don't see this kind of stuff in the media.

-I mean, even in to the point now where in uh in Republican circles, uh conservative publishing circles and this sort of thing, you're starting to see what is this guy is out of his mind, he's not listening to anybody for tone deaf there, asking all these questions about him because the um, you know, the inertia for failure and defeat has been increasing, and it's been consistently going on for a long, long, long time.
+They're asking all these questions about him because the inertia for failure and defeat has been increasing, and it's been consistently going on for a long, long, long time.

-And it's just these both these two stories in uh in foreign affairs, I'm sorry, foreign policy uh.com and this Canadian newspaper are so rare that uh they stood out.
+And it's just both these two stories in foreign affairs, I'm sorry, foreignpolicy.com and this Canadian newspaper are so rare that they stood out.

 A quick time out here, ladies and gentlemen.